Wissemamr/Machine_learning/README.md

 ### 4. K-Nearest neighbors :
-- Implementation of k-NN from scratch
+- Implementation of k-NN from scratch.
-- Implementation of K-NN with `scikit-learn`
+- Implementation of K-NN with `scikit-learn`.
-- Performing binary classification using K-NN
+- Performing binary classification using K-NN.

 ### 5. Decision trees :
-- Implementing and visuailzing decison trees `scikit-learn`
+- Implementing and visuailzing decison trees `scikit-learn`.
-- Analyze the effect of the maximum tree depth on the train and test accuracy
+- Analyzing the effect of the maximum tree depth and criterion on the train and test accuracy.
-- Plot decision tree graphs of a given dataset
+- Plot decision tree graphs of a given dataset.